 Arno Coenen made this work with a poem by Edip Cansever (Turkey, 1928-1986).
-This poem The voices of blood in my handkerchief (in Turkish Mendilimde Kan Sesleri) describes the unspeakable.
-It expresses in words what is indescribable, namely the nostalgia of the emigrant.
-Because the homesickness of the emigrant is not just a longing for his birthplace.
-It is a deeply nostalgic longing for a home that no longer exists, for a world that no longer exists.
-It is an incurable disease.
-The facade that visual artist Coenen has constructed here expresses that unspeakable.
-This facade represents all facades of all emigrants who live far away from their birthplace.
-The fact that this concerns the facade of a shop, of a public place in any city makes it even more poignant.
-The entrance to this facade is inaccessible, just as inaccessible as what the emigrant so longs for ...
+This poem The voices of blood in my handkerchief (in Turkish Mendilimde Kan Sesleri) describes the ineffable.
+It expresses in words what is indescribable, namely the homesickness of the emigrant.
+For the emigrant's homesickness is not just a longing for his native soil.
+It is a deep nostalgic longing for a non-existent home, for a non-existent world.
+It's an incurable disease.
+The facade that visual artist Coenen has constructed here expresses that ineffable.
+This facade represents all the facades of all emigrants who live far away from their native soil.
+The fact that this is the facade of a shop, of a public place in any city, makes it even more poignant.
+The entrance to this facade is inaccessible, just as inaccessible as that which the emigrant so longs for ...
 A fragment from the poem The voices of blood in my handkerchief from Edip Cansever, translated by Arnout Steenhoek:

 O my dear Ahmet Abi

 Man resembles the place where he lives